 The Rise of Algorithmic Trading

 It’s no secret for traders that the key to having a successful portfolio is timing, discipline, and execution speed, whether you’re entering a stock or exiting them.
-Algorithms were initially used to handle the order of mass shares electronically since most transactions were completed on paper.
+Algorithmic Trading was initially used to handle the order of mass shares electronically since most transactions were completed on paper.
 This system was named the DOT and later the SuperDOT, routing orders electronically to the proper trading post.
 OARS (opening an automated reporting system) was created to help the specialist determine the stock’s opening price.

 Once the market was integrated electronically in the 1980’s thanks to Michael Bloomberg and his team, people began getting to work on how to automate the process of buying and selling shares consistently.
 By the ’90s, the SEC ruled in favor of an electronic stock exchange, laying the groundwork and clearing algorithmic trading legality.